Azuritul/RagicViewer/README.md

 * iOS 8
 * An iPhone

 A code signing key from Apple is required to deploy apps to a device.
-Without a developer key, the app can only be installed on the iPhone/iPad Simulator.
+Without a developer key, the app can only be installed on the iPhone Simulator.

 ##Third party component
 * SVProgressHUD